lucapericlp/whirlwind-lang-design/README.md

 # A Whirlwind Journey
-Through the design space of programming languages as an antidote to the cultural nature of software-related communities.
+Through the design space of programming languages as an antidote to the cultural "pop" nature of software-related communities.
 Questions of this nature:
 - How have or haven't programming languages evolved over time?
 - What are some of the productive & counter-productive design principles we've seen?